 - Identity recognition tools

-Mobile devices open up many opportunities for business development but also pose new challenges and carry risks if not managed properly.
+Mobile devices offer many enterprise business applications, but they also pose new challenges if not managed properly.
 The line between personal and business data can become blurred when migrating to a mobile-first enterprise, especially when devices are employee-owned or travel between home and the office.
 This creates the potential for data breaches and compromises the intellectual property of both the individual and the business.
 However, security challenges can often be overcome by utilizing Enterprise Mobility Management techniques and platforms.

 Enterprise Mobility Management (EMM) combines Mobile Device Management and Mobile Application Management tools into a single platform, providing IT and network professionals with complete visibility over the security of the entire enterprise.
 EMM platforms are designed to keep security as the top priority and often feature alerting and reporting capabilities to locate and mitigate security threats promptly.